ZizhanHe/C579-Final-Project/README.md

 Topic: Applying DRL to tackle asset allocation in stock market

-If you're interested, please first read the report.pdf than take a look at our code!
+If you're interested, please read the report.pdf then take a look at our code!
 ![Our Env vs Env in paper](readme-pics/customized_env.png)
 ![DRL during market crash](readme-pics/market_crush_various_RL_agent_4_18.png)
 ![Boll](readme-pics/boll.png)